hanikhatib/hanikhatib/README.md

 - 👋 Hi, I’m @hanikhatib
 - 👀 I’m interested in data science
-- 🌱 I’m currently learning about time complexity
+- 🌱 I’m currently learning about object-oriented programming
 - 🤝 I’m looking to collaborate on deep learning projects
 - 📫 How to reach me: https://www.linkedin.com/in/hani-khatib